 What Color Is Your Product?

-To a marketer, it is obvious that color choices in socially visible products mirror consumer mood.
+To a marketer, it’s obvious that color choices in socially visible products mirror consumer sentiment.

-Design teams and consumer researchers labor mightily to nail the hues chosen for apparel, furniture, socially-purposed alcoholic beverages like vodka and whiskey, and (the big kahuna of social symbolism) vehicles.
+Design teams and consumer researchers labor mightily to nail the hues chosen for apparel, furniture, alcoholic beverage labels, and, the big kahuna of social symbolism, cars.

-To do this, they look backward (what happened last year, long term trends); sideways (what’s going on now that could affect what we want to project in identity-defining purchases); and forward (via the social sciences, including politics and economics).
+To do this, they look backward (what happened last year and long term trends), sideways (what’s going on now that could affect what we want to project in identity-defining purchases), and forward (via social sciences, including economics and politics).

-They hire independent color labs and the consulting arms of makers of dyes, paints and pigments.
+They hire independent color labs and consulting arms of makers of dyes, paints and pigments.